hemantksingh/messup-learn/People/Awareness.md

 The level of intelligence you are functioning at, depends upon your ability to attain knowledge.
 It could be through

 * observation - smart people require very little information to know something - they see it they get it
-* education - learn by reading lots and lots of information
+* education - learn by reading and acquiring information
 * experience - learn by making mistakes through failures
 * experience without learning - you fail to learn from experiences and make the same mistakes repeatedly

 True intelligence is acquired by possessing little knowledge and applying critical thinking to it.
 Knowledge in *vedanta* is acquired by 20% reading and 80% thinking.
-The more time you take to analyze the information you have gained, thinking about applying it and testing whether it is true, the better you get at internalizing the knowledge.
+The more time you take to analyze the information you have gained, apply it and test whether it is true, the better you get at internalizing the knowledge.
 If you reflect upon an idea, that idea becomes you.
-However the practice of critical thinking by looking inwards requires effort, there is no instant joy as you may get by indulging in external pleasures.
-The joy from critical thinking, acquiring knowledge and applying that knowledge comes far later.
+However the practice of critical thinking by looking inwards requires effort, there is no instant joy as you get by seeking external pleasures.
+The process of critical thinking, acquiring knowledge and applying that knowledge bears fruit in the long term.

-Staying aware of one thing for prolonged amount of time and not drift away requires practice 24 hours a day and 7 days a week.
+Staying aware of one thing for prolonged amount of time without drift away requires practice 24 hours a day and 7 days a week.
 If you can integrate this into everything that you do throughout your life, you can get better at it.

 * Perform small rituals throughout the day that remind you about your purpose.
 How many things do we do during the day with our at most concentration to be in a heightened state of awareness ?